 Content Development and Communications Support: Support in translation of UNIDO QI-related publications identified and maintenance of project social media.

-Support in Report and Document Review: Assist the PM in reviewing and cross-checking inputs for project progress reports, press releases, presentations, and publications, to ensure clarity, consistency, and alignment with project objectives and requirements.
+Support in Report and Document Review: Assist the PM in reviewing and cross-checking inputs for project concept notes, project documents, progress reports, press releases, presentations, and publications, to ensure clarity, consistency, and alignment with project objectives and requirements.